Built in 1913, more than a century of history echoes through the halls of Keane Hall.

 Over last year’s Christmas break, workers gutted the fourth floor to prepare the space for the eventual construction of faculty offices and classrooms.
 Once it is completed, it will look similar to the third floor, which was renovated in 2016 and has become home to the Francis J. Noonan School of Business.
 An anonymous donor funded an endowed dean’s position for the school named in memory of Francis Noonan (’42), a 43-year member of the Loras faculty who retired in 1991 as professor emeritus.
 Professor Noonan remains the longest-serving business faculty member at Loras.

 The third floor of Keane now features technology-rich classrooms, meeting and seminar rooms, a lounge and seven faculty offices.
-It is home to the state-of-the-art Center for Business Analytics and a Master’s of Business Administration in Analytics graduate degree program.
+It is home to the state-of-the-art Business Analytics lab including a Master’s of Business Administration in Analytics graduate degree program, analytics certificate and undergraduate analytics program.
 The School also offers a finance course called LIFE (Loras Investment Fund for the Endowment) Portfolio.
 Earlier this year, two teams of students involved with the LIFE Portfolio both placed in the top five among 70 universities from 14 different countries at the Peeptrade Global Investment Challenge.
 They topped teams from Washington University, Rice University, University of Wisconsin-Milwaukee, Oklahoma State, Dartmouth, Georgetown University, John Hopkins University, George Washington University and more.

 The renovations and development of the Francis J. Noonan School of Business have been made possible through support of donors.
 To complete these critical upgrades, more funds are needed and naming opportunities are available, starting at $25,000.
-If you would like to help make an impact, please consider making an online gift or contact Joshua Boots (’04), associate vice president for institutional advancement, at 563.588.7329 or email@example.com.
+If you would like to help make an impact, please consider making an online gift or contact Chris Steinbach at 563-588-7987 or email email@example.com.